REGOVAR/ServerConfiguration/README.md

 reboot now
 ```

-## Updating the computer and the configuration as root on Debian or Ubuntu
+## Updating the computer and the configuration

 ```sh
 cd /srv/salt